Marriage in Thailand

 To comply with Buddhist religious beliefs, and to uphold the cultural and traditional heritage, most Thai girls (and especially the parents) would be very happy to have a marriage ceremony of traditional Thai wedding, albeit the fact that it is not legally recognised as a marriage.
 The legal marriage in Thailand is effected in person at any Thai amphur (Civil Registry Office) countrywide, a governmental office that handles all registration matters regardless, be it a foreigner marrying Thai, a Thai or foreign couple.
 Marriage certificates issued in Thailand are recognized as such by the authorities of Britain, France, Germany, Italy, Spain, Russia, Australia, the USA, Canada and likely many other countries.
 In fact, we know of none it will not be legal.

 The routine of legal marriage registration isn't too complicated.
 Produce all required documents, present them to the officer at amphur ... and shortly after, you'll have your marriage certificates.
 Although, one shouldn't enter into that bureaucratic procedure lightly.
 For the sake of tranquility, you will be better off contacting the experts at , who specialize in the preparations of all relevant provisions, including translation and certification of all required documents.
 Take the hassle out of registering your marriage in Thailand.
-A complete marriage registration service of mixed couples (foreigner marrying Thai) is only THB 15,000 (~US$ 500.00).
+A complete marriage registration service of mixed couples (a foreigner marrying Thai) is only THB 17,000 (about US$ 500.00).
 A prenuptial (premarital) agreement binding under the Thai Law* and tailored to your specific needs can be arranged upon request.

 * - Counties with an Anglo-American based legal system viewed marriage as a matter of contract between two consenting adults.
 The terms of marriage contract are dictated by laws of the country (state) where the married couple lives, unless they have a prenuptial agreement ('prenup' for short) containing different terms.
 Since so, a prenup based on Thai law shall not only preclude the unforeseen impacts or unwanted consequences, but it may also entail rather noticeable privileges.

-According to Thai customs, a couple traditionally become engaged during a ceremony known as thong mun.
+According to the Thai customs, a couple traditionally become engaged during a ceremony known as thong mun.
 This is literally the giving of gold by the prospective groom to his fiancée.
-Parents, friends and relatives will attend this ceremony.
-In place of a diamond ring as common in the West, Thais opt for the gold, normally in the form of jewellery.
+Parents, relatives and friends will attend this ceremony.
+Instead of a diamond ring, as common in the West, Thais opt for the gold, normally in the form of jewellery.
 Actually, it is almost 96% pure gold made in Thailand.
 When traded locally, its weight is measured in baht.
 One baht of gold is equals to 1/2 a troy ounce or 15.2 grams.
 In practice, an odd number is never given (as it were for a couple), so the minimum should be two baht of gold.

 Thai marriage at large, and definitely, the ceremony of traditional Thai wedding interlinked with an ancient tradition called sinsod (sinsot).
 A custom of paying a dowry (dowery) presumably to compensate a family of bride “for mother's milk”.